Koorye/PCD/README.md

-# Policy Contrastive Decoding
+# Policy Contrastive Decoding for Robotic Foundation Models

-Official implementation of the paper "[Policy Contrastive Decoding](https://arxiv.org/abs/2505.13255)".
+Official implementation of the paper "[Policy Contrastive Decoding for Robotic Foundation Models](https://arxiv.org/abs/2505.13255)".

 > **Note**: We are doing our best to improve this work.
 If you have any questions or suggestions, please feel free to create an issue in this repo or contact us at shihan.wu.koorye@outlook.com.